Doriandarko/OpenAIFunctionsPlayground/readme.md

 2. Add the function definition to the `functions` list, including the name, description, and parameters.
 3. Update the function call handling section of the code to execute your new function when it's called by the model.

 Remember to follow the guidelines and limits of the Chat Completions API when defining and using custom functions.
 Enjoy experimenting with the GPT Function Playground!
+It's super fun!